-Financial Coordinator laurie.lane@hartsvillesc.gov 843.383.3015
+Business & Permitting Specialist karine.thomas@hartsvillesc.gov 843.383.3025

 Any business located within the City of Hartsville or performing work within the city limits is required to obtain a business license each year.

 - Licenses are valid from January 1st through December 31st. - Renewals are due by April 30th of the following year to avoid a penalty. - A 5% per month penalty is assessed for any license not renewed by April 30th.